Lkdb5RDr/LL_FourPlayAndTools/SynchroLink/Readme.txt

 Tool to manipulate Hard links between the source directory and the destination directory.

-BE CAREFUL WITH THIS VERSION, it default to a FULL synchronisation which will delete any difference between source and destination.

-(I am trying to make an updated version wich require an option but is not working on my test workstation, probably because I am forced to use a newer version of Delphi)

 The only useful option is /SPACE to
 	keep history of every version of a game published while using as little space as possible. keep in synch multiple copy of the same game: I usually have